 SAP S/4HANA uses SAP ABAP Core Data Services (CDS) to create Virtual Data Models (VDM) or represent operational data.
 In the image below, you can see a list of tools that are available to us to create the VDMs.

-Even in the standard version, there are many SAP views available, which can be used for reporting.
+Even in the standard version, there are many SAP views available usable for reporting.

 At the backend, SAP S/4 HANA uses CDS views as the virtual data model for embedded analytics.
-ABAP CDS views are created based on the master data tables of SAP S/4HANA.
+You can create ABAP CDS views based on the master data tables of SAP S/4HANA.

 The ABAP CDS views are developed, maintained, and enhanced in the ABAP layer of the SAP S/4HANA system, which automatically creates SQL runtime views in SAP HANA.
-These go on to execute the readout and transformation of the data within the SAP HANA database layer.
+Therefore, these go on to comp the readout and transformation of the data within the SAP HANA database layer.

-In conclusion, there are many “operational reports” in SAP BW/Data warehouse that can be replaced with S/4 Embedded Analytics.
-However, it depends on each customer’s specific business requirements.
+In conclusion, there are many “operational reports” in SAP BW/Data warehouse which S/4 Embedded Analytics replace.
+However, it depends on each customer’s specific business needs.
 S/4 Embedded Analytics offers new capabilities and business values to the user community which traditional reporting tools do not offer.

-It is, therefore, important to consider which report should be sourced from S/4HANA and which should be sourced from a data warehouse system.
+It is, therefore, important to think about which report should be sourced from S/4HANA and which should be sourced from a data warehouse system.
 A few vital points to consider would be;

 - Whether the report requires data from multiple source systems.

-- How much data needs to be downloaded.
+- How much data you need to be download.